Ivo-Balbaert/The_Way_to_Mojo/book/1_What_is_Mojo.md

 ## 1.4 Languages that influenced Mojo
 Mojo belongs to the Python dynamic languages family (Python, CPython, Numpy, PyPy, and so on).
 It is a direct descendant of Python, but extends its use greatly.
 Mojo picks up where Python stops, helping in use cases that are out of Python's scope, mostly high-performance applications.
-It also builds on Rust and Swift.
+It also builds on Rust, Swift and Julia, for which it certainly is seen as a competitor.

 **Interop with other languages and migration strategy**
 Mojo code can be mixed with Python.
 It can also call all Python libraries from its vast ecosystem, which are executed through the CPython interpreter, which talks to Mojo.
 This gives you a way to incrementally transition a legacy code base from Python to Mojo, making migration of Python easy.